Violation of PTI’s party constitution ‘proved’ to the extent of chairman’s election, observes CJP

 The apex court is expected to announce its verdict on the ECP’s appeal today as returning officers (ROs) are also set to allocate poll symbols to electoral candidates.

-During today’s hearing, Hamid Khan appeared as the PTI counsel while Makhdoom Ali Khan was present as the ECP lawyer.
-PTI lawyer Ali Zafar and the party’s chief election commissioner (CEC) Niazullah Niazi were also present in the courtroom.
+During today’s hearing, Hamid Khan has appeared as the PTI counsel while Makhdoom Ali Khan is present as the ECP lawyer.
+PTI lawyer Ali Zafar and the party’s chief election commissioner (CEC) Niazullah Niazi are also present in the courtroom.

 The hearing